77. REPAIRING THE RADIO

 LISTEN, REPEAT AND TRANSLATE INTO RUSSIAN.

-Stanley Ashtonthe man who made the film The Globe of a Cell.
+the man who made the film The Globe of a Cell.

 that the film which got the first prize at some film festival?

-Films which get international prizesnot always the best.
+Films which get international prizes

-The people who sending me to Moscow gotthe visas and tickets for me.
+sending me to Moscow gotthe visas and tickets for me.

-I’ve written to a man whoin India with me 3 years ago.
+in India with me 3 years ago.

 _____________________________________________________________________________________